Existence and uniqueness of quasi-stationary and quasi-ergodic measures for absorbing Markov chains: a Banach lattice approach: Some direct consequences of Hypothesis

 \section{Some direct consequences of Hypothesis \ref{(H)}}

-The purpose of this section is to present three basic results that will be extensively used throughout this paper, the first two are direct consequences of Hypothesis \ref{(H)}, while the third one is a {functional-analytic result}.
+The purpose of this section is to present three fundamental results that are extensively used throughout this paper.
+The first two are direct consequences of Hypothesis \ref{(H)}, while the third one is functional-analytic.

-{The next proposition summarises properties of the map $\mathcal P.$ These properties follow from standard arguments that can be found in the literature.}
+We begin by stating some properties of the map $\mathcal P$, which follow from standard arguments that can be found in the literature \cite{Tweedie,Ale}.